ananya868/Misuse-Detection-in-Containers-End-to-End-MLOps/README.md

-# Misuse Detection in Containers - MlOps Project
+# Misuse Detection in Containers - MLOps Project

 Misuse Detection in containers using classification algorithms, end-to-end implemented with best-suited MlOps tools and frameworks.
 From data ingestion, pre-processing to model building, evalutaion and deployment, the project demonstrates an overview of all the steps involved in a data science / ML project.